Do I Need Council Approval to Install Solar?

 Unless an exemption applies, a Queensland Building and Construction Commission contractor’s license is required to carry out or undertake to carry out the construction, erection, renovation, alteration, extension, improvement, or repair of a solar panel for a building if the value of the work exceeds the upper limit of $3,300 (including the cost of materials).
 The holder of the QBCC contractor license is not authorized under their license to work with electricity.

-In general, a building permit is required before any construction work can commence.
+A building permit is required before any construction work can commence.
 Sources of requirements are the Building Act 2011 and Building Regulations 2021.
 The definition of construction work includes:

 - The construction, erection, assembly, or placement of a building or an incidental structure;